-This class is a one semester course.
+This class is a half credit full-year course that meets every other day.
 Its main topics follow the catechetical framework approved by the United States Conference of Catholic Bishops.
 The first main topic of the course is the Seven Sacraments.
 For each sacrament, we will study its scriptural basis and its celebration.
 The second main topic is the “Person of Christ”.
 We will begin our study of the “Person of Christ” by going to Sacred Scripture and analyzing commentaries on the scenes of the Gospel.
 The last topic that will be touched upon is the “Mystery of the Trinity”.
 Last, the main objective of this course is for the students to grow intellectually in their faith.
 The goal is for the students to be able to give reasons for what they believe: as St. Peter says in Scripture, “Always be ready to give an explanation to anyone who asks you for a reason for your hope”.

 - The Sacraments: Source of Our Life in Christ, The Didache Series, ISBN 978-1-890177-92-8